carpentries-incubator/lesson-gpu-programming/_episodes/04-global_local_memory.md

 - "Understanding the difference between registers and device memory"
 - "Understanding the difference between local and global memory"
 keypoints:
-- "Registers can be used to save memory operations"
+- "Registers can be used to store data and avoid repeated memory operations"
 ---

 In this episode we are going to look at three different memories: registers, global memory, and local memory.